polastre/git-workflow/README.md

 ## Principles

-- Local `master` is kept clean and relatively up to date with origin
+- Local `develop` is kept clean and relatively up to date with origin
 - Avoid merge commits where possible
 - Most work occurs in personal branches and are considered private (hence `push -f` is acceptable)